Avinash Kaza

 One of the major problems companies encounter when making a smartphone application is multiplicative cost of building a native application across different platforms.
 While savvy front-end developers have tuned into the development of several hybrid platforms that promise to help address this issue, Ionic Framework and Firebase are a dynamic duo that jointly really do give us amazing flexibility in building real-time smartphone applications using JavaScript and HTML5.

-(Note: This articles assumes some familiarity with the basics of the AngularJS framework.
+(Note: This article assumes some familiarity with the basics of the AngularJS framework.
 Here’s a great introductory post on AngularJS for those without that background.)

-The Ionic Framework is consists three main components:
+The Ionic Framework consists of three main components:

 The Ionic framework is also packed with lots of useful CSS components out-of-the-box.